Jenni4B/myTimer/README.md

 A customizable timer interface to help users maintain concentration during work sessions.
 ## Features

-   ✔ Customizable time settings (adjust both minutes & seconds).
+✔ Customizable timer – Adjust both minutes and seconds.

-   ✔ Start, Pause, Resume, and Reset buttons for full control.
+✔ Full control – Start, Pause, Resume, and Reset at any time.

-   ✔ Browser notification when the timer reaches 00:00.
+✔ Browser notifications – Alerts when the timer hits 00:00.

-   ✔ Light & Dark Mode toggle in settings (saves your preference in local storage).
+✔ Light & Dark Mode – Choose between a sunrise-themed light mode or a midnight purple dark mode (because grey is boring).

-   ✔ Error handling for invalid inputs (e.g., prevents setting 00:00).
+✔ Error handling – Prevents invalid inputs like setting the timer to 00:00.

 ## Installation